73805/kcbstats/README.md

 # KCBS Competition Stats

+## Update
+The site no longer functions as the database was turned off by Google due to inactivity.

-This repository contains all the code driving my [KCBS Competition Data web app](https://kcbstats.web.app/states).
+This repository contains all the code driving my KCBS Competition Data web app.
 The repository is broken up into two main sections.
 First, I have a handful of Python web scraping and data processing scripts which are responsible for building the team, contest and state profiles dispayed on the website.
 Second, I have the actual website HTML/CSS and Angular4 Typescript code.

 You can read about the project below, or on the website's [about page](https://kcbstats.web.app/about)